 COVID-19 is an infectious disease caused by SARS-CoV-2, the novel coronavirus.
 The novel coronavirus was discovered after an outbreak in Wuhan, China, in December 2019.

-Since the initial outbreak, this coronavirus, known as SARS-CoV-2, has spread to more than 100 countries around the world.
+Since the initial outbreak, this coronavirus, known as SARS-CoV-2, has spread to most countries around the world.
 It has been responsible for millions of infections globally, causing hundreds of thousands of deaths.
 The United States is the most affected country.

 As yet, there’s no vaccine against the novel coronavirus.
 Researchers are currently working on creating a vaccine specifically for this virus, as well as potential treatments for COVID-19.

 The disease is more likely to cause symptoms in older adults and those with underlying health conditions.
 Most people who develop symptoms of COVID-19 experience: